inf-monkeys-abandon/vines-video/README.md

 ## News

+* [06/13/2023] We have uploaded the api for the controlled video generation.
 * [06/09/2023] We have uploaded the api for the two-stage zero-shot video generation pipeline.
 * [06/05/2023] We have released the code for the ZeroFlicks pipeline.